RogierdeRuijter/Portfolio/src/posts/i-found-a-usecase-for-a-webcomponent.md

 Below, you’ll find the code for using the web component and the JavaScript that demonstrates its construction.
-Subsequently, we’ll delve deeper into the intricacies of HTML, CSS, and JavaScript of the web component.
+Subsequently, we’ll delve deeper into the intricacies of the HTML, CSS, and JavaScript of the web component.

 ### How to use it

+In this example we use a form as an anchor and a fictional error message as the popover.

 ```html
 <my-anchored-popover>